deep07-cyber/Task/README.md

 Build and evaluate a machine learning model

-Translate technical results into business insights
+Translate analytical results into business-oriented insights

 This project was completed as part of an internship assessment.

 Dataset Description

-The dataset contains customer-level information including:
+The dataset contains customer-level information related to:

-Demographics (gender, location)
+Customer demographics

-Service details (internet service, contract type)
+Services subscribed

-Billing information (monthly charges, total charges)
+Billing and payment details

-Customer behavior indicators
+Contract information

-Churn information
+Churn indicators

-Target Variable:
+Target Variable

 Churn Value